 DIY VPN access point

 I would like to use an anonymising VPN in my house.
-I could install separate software on each, but this is unsatisfactory.
-Per default, our household devices should not have to route communications between one another via Amsterdam.
-This is terrible for sharing files from the network files server or copying photos, or streaming from the household media server etc. Instead, our network should be a normal wifi network, but the wire that connects us to the outside world, everything that goes over that wire should be encrypted.
+I could install separate software on each device, but this is unsatisfactory.
+By default, our household devices should not have to route communications between one another via Amsterdam.
+This is terrible for sharing files from the network file server, copying photos, or streaming from the household media server, etc. Instead, our network should be a normal wifi network, but the wire that connects us to the outside world — everything that goes over that wire — should be encrypted.

 To do that, one sets up a VPN router/access point.
 If you are taking one of the VPN options, an understanding of basic firewall management is advisable.